McMahonLab/TaxAss/README.md

 Overview
 ---

-This workflow assigns taxonomy to a fasta file of otu sequences using both a small, custom taxonomy database and a large general database.
+This workflow assigns taxonomy to a fasta file of OTU sequences using both a small, custom taxonomy database and a large general database.
+The workflow was developed specifically for the classification of freshwater OTUs against the McMahonLab's [curated freshwater database](https://github.com/mcmahon-uw/FWMFG).
+Your mileage may vary.

 Background
 ---